vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 From a self-service perspective, this solution is quite attractive.
 The Event Grid Topics belong to the *Producing App* while both the subscriptions and the event hubs belong to the *Consuming App*.

 The only thing we need to link the two is the act of creating a subscription.
-This is an administration task, perform when setuping the integration.
+This is an administration task, perform when setting up the integration.
 The access control for that relies on [Azure RBAC mechanisms](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication#management-access-control).

 We can look at the solution with a different view.
 Let's take a single topic consumed by multiple solutions: